MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-context.md

 ---
 title: "Retail industry context"
-description: Establish Microsoft Azure's view of the retail industry
+description: Establish Microsoft view of the retail industry and what roles Azure and other technologies can play in modern retail.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 05/01/2021